 Pursuing a business degree at the LFCoB after 15 years of incarceration

 In November 2017, shortly before her 34th birthday, Terah Lawyer was released from state prison after serving 15 years.
 Terah knew that she wanted to study at San Francisco State University because her father, Terence Gene Lawyer (B.S., '75), was an alumnus, but her journey to enrollment took several turns.
-In spring 2019 she connected with, and was helped by, the University’s Project Rebound program, which supports formerly incarcerated students.
+In the spring of 2019 she connected with and was helped by, the University’s Project Rebound program, which supports formerly incarcerated students.
 Terah was able to enroll in the Lam Family College of Business, where she is currently a senior in Business Management.
 She also works full-time for Impact Justice, a nonprofit advocacy organization for justice reform.

 Terah’s education has been of primary importance to her, even while she was incarcerated.
 “Upon my arrival at the largest prison for women in the world, I was surprised (and devastated) to learn that there was no college program in the institution,” says Terah.
 “I worked closely with the administrative staff, local college institutions, and other incarcerated students to advocate for a program to begin at the prison.
 We were successful in 2006 with securing Coastline Community College as a college provider at the prison and I began pursuing my college degree.”